-Sony Alpha A99 review - Hands on
+Sony Alpha A99 review

 It's been over three years since Sony last launched a full-frame camera, and the A900 and A850 were discontinued long before a successor were announced.
 That successor is finally here though, in the form of the Sony Alpha SLT-A99, and with a raft of new technologies it looks like Sony is fully committed to the format.

 The curvy magnesium alloy body is extremely comfortable to hold, and we can't fault the layout of the controls.
 It's also weather sealed – something we were able to test extensively during the official launch in Iceland.
 It carried on snapping through rain, sea spray, geyser eruptions and sulphur clouds.
 It's a credit to the camera's controls that we were able to use it with confidence in these conditions after such a short time.

 Sony has paid particular attention to autofocus speed and accuracy – something that its SLT cameras already have a head start with, as their autofocus sensors are constantly active rather than being interrupted when the mirror flips up to capture an image.
 However, the headline 10fps performance is only in a speed-priority scene preset, which crops the sensor to 4.6-megapixels, limits manual control and disables raw mode.